ARDMS Sonography Principles and Instrumentation (SPI) Practice Exam

 It decreases

-It remains unchanged
+It remains the same

 Get further explanation with Examzify DeepDiveBeta